We’re trial lawyers. Our core competency – above everything else – is trying cases to juries. And we specialize in beating giants.

-I am a trial lawyer.
-I’m grateful for the opportunity that I have to fight for justice on behalf of individuals going through hard times against some of the largest corporations in the country.
+Ashwin Madia is a trial lawyer.
+He fights for justice on behalf of people going through hard times against some of the most powerful forces in the country.

-I got my start and training by fighting tough cases on behalf of some of the most desperate clients imaginable.
-As a law student at New York University School of Law, I advocated on behalf of battered women trying to find protection, unemployed workers trying to make ends meet, and immigrants seeking asylum from torture.
-I also worked as a business litigator and gained experience in complex business litigation at two of the best litigation firms in the country – Faegre & Benson LLP and Robins, Kaplan, Miller & Ciresi LLP.
+Ashwin started practicing law by fighting tough cases on behalf of some very desperate people.
+As a law student at New York University School of Law, he advocated on behalf of battered women trying to find protection, unemployed workers trying to make ends meet, and immigrants seeking asylum from torture.
+During his summers, Ashwin worked as a litigator in complex business litigation at two of the best litigation firms in the country – Faegre & Benson LLP (Now Faegre Baker Daniels) and Robins, Kaplan, Miller & Ciresi LLP (now Robins Kaplan).

-After graduating from law school, I joined the U.S. Marine Corps and served as judge advocate.
-There is no better training ground for a trial lawyer – I tried over one-hundred felony and misdemeanor cases.
-I spent most of my time defending young Marines who had made bad mistakes and were facing many years in prison.
-I tried contested jury trials over and over again, obtaining exceptional results for my clients, including one of the first successful defenses of a Marine who was discriminated against based on sexual orientation.
+After he graduated law school, Ashwin joined the U.S. Marine Corps and served as judge advocate.
+There is no better training ground for a trial lawyer – he tried over one-hundred felony and misdemeanor cases.
+Ashwin spent most of his time defending young Marines who had made bad mistakes and were facing many years in prison.
+He tried a lot of contested jury trials, and he is proud of the exceptional results he got for those Marines and Sailors, including one of the first successful defenses of a Marine who was discriminated against based on sexual orientation.

-I deployed to Iraq in 2005 and worked with the State Department, Justice Department, United Nations, European Union, and Iraqi judges and attorneys to help establish the rule of law in Iraq.
-I served as a prosecutor when I returned from deployment in 2006 and gained even more trial experience, establishing guilt beyond a reasonable doubt in numerous jury trials.
+In 2005, Ashwin deployed to Iraq and worked with the State Department, Justice Department, United Nations, European Union, and Iraqi judges and attorneys to help establish the rule of law in Iraq.
+He served as a prosecutor when he got back from deployment in 2006 and obtained even more trial experience.

-After running for Congress in 2008, I started my own practice because I believe in the rights of individuals to have a tough advocate in their corner against powerful interests.
-Since opening my firm, I’ve been humbled and honored to represent some of the most decent people I’ve ever met, and win fights on behalf of people who suffered disability discrimination, racial discrimination, retaliation, sexual orientation discrimination, sexual harassment, age discrimination, and excessive force.
+After running for Congress in 2008, Ashwin founded the Madia Law firm because he believe in the rights of individuals to have a tough advocate in their corner against powerful interests.
+Since then, he has been humbled and honored to represent some of the most decent people he’s ever met, and to have won fights on behalf of people who have suffered disability discrimination, racial discrimination, retaliation, sexual orientation discrimination, sexual harassment, age discrimination, and excessive force.